Providing patients professional care during dental emergencies

 If the tooth needs to be removed and to prevent future jawbone loss, we recommend you invest in a replacement option like dental implants.
 With dental implants, it will stabilize your jaw, save you from additional damage, and preserve your smile.

-If you’re in need of urgent emergency dental care, don’t let your fear of the costs keep you from receiving it.
-Our dental office is in-network with most PPO dental insurance plans, and we offer convenient payment and financing options for all our patients to ensure that they can receive emergency care today!
-In the event you do not have dental insurance coverage, we offer an affordable in-house dental plan (dental savings membership plan).
+If you need urgent emergency dental care, don’t let the cost stop you from getting the treatment you need.
+Our dental office accepts most PPO dental insurance plans and offers convenient payment and financing options for all patients.
+Even if you don’t have dental insurance, we provide an affordable in-house dental savings membership plan.

-Unlike many other general medical conditions, dental health-related problems tend to worsen the longer they go untreated.
-Even if the pain associated with your toothache subsides, it is recommended you still see a dentist to examine the tooth and figure out why you are experiencing this dental issue in the first place.
-Doing so will help prevent discomfort from returning or an emergency situation from occurring.
+Unlike many other general medical conditions, dental health-related problems worsen the longer they go untreated.
+Even if the pain from a toothache goes away, it’s important to see a dentist to examine the tooth and determine the root cause of the issue.
+This will help prevent future discomfort or emergencies.

-When emergencies strike, your first instinct is to head straight for the hospital.
-This is usually a good move when faced with a medical emergency or an injury, but there isn’t too much an emergency room can do to treat dental-related injuries.
-In most cases, all they can do is prescribe antibiotics or pain relievers and not treat the primary concern.
+When emergencies occur, most people head straight for the hospital.
+While it’s a good decision for medical emergencies or injuries, hospitals may not be the best place to treat dental-related injuries.
+Typically, all they can do is prescribe antibiotics or pain relievers but cannot address the primary concern.

-The best thing you can do if you’re experiencing dental pain is to go see an emergency dentist for emergency dental care.
-During your exam, we’ll take x-rays and provide the appropriate treatment.
-If you’re unsure whether to go to the hospital or see an emergency dentist, call your local dentist near you, and they’ll be able to point you in the right direction.
+If you have dental pain, the best course of action is to seek care from an emergency dentist.
+During your visit, they will take x-rays and provide the necessary treatment.
+If you’re unsure whether to go to the hospital or see an emergency dentist, contact a local dentist, and they can guide you in the right direction.

-To manage your discomfort until you get in to see your dentist, apply a topical pain reliever such as Orajel, a cold compress, or an over-the-counter pain medication like ibuprofen.
+To manage your discomfort until you see your dentist, apply a topical pain reliever such as Orajel, a cold compress, or an over-the-counter pain medication like ibuprofen.

 Toothaches, chipped teeth, and jaw pain are just some of the dental emergencies we will help you with.
 If these sound familiar, don’t hesitate to schedule an appointment as we make sure each emergency dental patient is seen promptly.
 We know how important your dental health is to you, and you can count on our friendly staff to provide same-day, quality urgent care in one convenient location.